Generic Name: acetaminophen (rectal) (a SEET a MIN oh fen)

 Do not use more of this medication than is recommended.
 An overdose of acetaminophen can damage your liver or cause death.
 Call your doctor at once if you have nausea, pain in your upper stomach, itching, loss of appetite, dark urine, clay-colored stools, or jaundice (yellowing of your skin or eyes).

-You should not use acetaminophen if you are allergic to it.
+You should not use Mapap if you are allergic to it.

-FDA pregnancy category C. Your doctor will determine whether acetaminophen is safe for you to use during pregnancy.
+Your doctor will determine whether Mapap is safe for you to use during pregnancy.
 Do not use this medicine without the advice of your doctor if you are pregnant.

 Acetaminophen can pass into breast milk and may harm a nursing baby.
 Do not use this medication without telling your doctor if you are breast-feeding a baby.